iamjoban/whatsis/README.md

 # How to you

-For login you can use any username and email (email does not have to be a vaild one).
+For login, you can use any username and email (email does not have to be a vaild one).
 Once you logged in, you will see following screen.

 <img src="images/1.png" alt="Login screen" width="500px" />